What happened to the first Brighton team to play at Withdean?

 Darren Freeman

-With his flowing locks, his eye for goal and the well-documented fact that he was from Brighton, we’d seen Freeman score many-a-time against us for Brentford and Fulham.
-And he’d usually celebrate with great gusto.
+With his flowing locks, his eye for goal and the well-documented fact that he was from Brighton, we had seen Freeman score many-a-time against the Albion for Brentford and Fulham.

-Freeman’s first goal arrived on 14 minutes, the second on 20 and the third on 70.
-He left the pitch, job done, to a standing ovation on 73, to be replaced by Aidan Newhouse.
+Freeman’s first arrived on 14 minutes.
+His second on 20.
+His third on 70.
+He left the pitch, job done, to a standing ovation on 73, to be replaced by Newhouse.

-This was the undoubted highlight of Freeman’s Albion career.
-He ended the campaign top scorer with 13 goals and we also got to see his nasty side as he picked up two red cards in the space of four games in November.
+We also got to see Freeman’s nasty side as he picked up two red cards in the space of four games in November.
+A stickler for discipline, those incidents left Adams disappointed.

-It wasn’t indiscipline but injuries which ultimately did for him and after 62 games, his Brighton career was over.
-He’s since gone onto have a decent managerial career on the Sussex non-league circuit as boss at Whitehawk and Lewes, although he sports substantially less hair these days.
+He has since gone onto have a decent managerial career on the Sussex non-league circuit as boss at Whitehawk and Lewes and is now an agent.
+He sports substantially less hair these days.

 Dave Cameron playing for Brighton and Hove